HappybearGaming/QuickHeal/README.md

 `/run qhHStrike(93,3)`: Specific Holy Strike macro - 1st number is the min %healing threshold to trigger - the 2nd number is the # of targets needed under threshold (DEFAULT set at 93% threshold on 3 targets) <Br>

 ## ChangeLog:

+**Oct 23, 2025**<Br>
+- All Classes : Added downrank toggle feature - `/qh drtoggle` or `/qh drt` command and keybinding to quickly switch between lowest and highest spell ranks

 **Oct 10, 2025**<Br>
 - Paladin : replacing /qh hot by /qh hs for paladin only